 According to that same study, 66 percent of global customers switched to a competitor after a poor customer experience.

-As David Pierce wrote for Wired, email isn’t dying, but it is broken.
-Perhaps more accurately, the way we—and especially companies—use email is broken.
+As David Pierce wrote for Wired, email isn’t dead, but it is broken.
+Perhaps more accurately, the way we use email is broken.

 Now, if those numbers discourage you, don’t worry—the truth is that your business has an incredible opportunity.
 With some training and attention to process, anyone who touches email in your company can do better.

 By simply improving your email responses, you can keep your customers around longer.
-If you’re able to respond quickly with accurate, helpful information, you may even convert your competitor’s frustrated customers, too.
+If you’re able to respond quickly with accurate, helpful information, you may even convert your competitor’s frustrated customers.

 It’s going to take a little bit of work, but once you and your team get the hang of it, it’ll pay off in a big way.

 To help you out, we’ve put together a six-step checklist that will improve your email responses.
-You can read through my explanation below, or click here to download it so you can share it with your team.
+You can read through the explanation below, or click here to download it to share with your team.
 If you print it out, it’ll make a great checklist to keep near your computer so you can reference it frequently.

-When you receive an email, you can follow these steps to write clear, helpful replies.
+When you receive an email, you can follow these steps to write clear and helpful replies.